-Video – Which country should I start exporting to?
+Film – Which country should I start exporting to?
 (Part 1)

 What is important to consider when exporting to other countries?
 Helene Rönnholm from Business Sweden addresses the most important questions and issues, including the importance of the business culture for good joint collaboration.

-Video – Which country should I start exporting to?
+Film – Which country should I start exporting to?
 (Part 2)

 Helene Rönnholm from Business Sweden addresses the most important questions and issues concerning exports to other countries and provides advice about what Business Sweden can provide assistance with.

 Responsible: Swedish Agency for Economic and Regional Growth